timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 The program would frame reversed cards as invitations to question assumptions and entertain alternative viewpoints.
 Querent interactions would involve playful, lateral, or oblique engagement with the cards' meanings.

 e.g. A subversive reversal of Death might be interpreted as "Unexpected rebirth" or "Playful ending."
 The querent would be encouraged to look for the humor or creative potential in experiences of loss and transformation.

+## Desmuntar

+[^1] (J) However, this binary ontology does risk reducing the tarot's symbolic richness to a series of on/off switches, losing sight of more subtle shades of significance.
+As Greer cautions (and Jodorowsky echoes), a purely mechanical negation risks generating interpretations that are overly machinic or pessimistic.
+The program may need to incorporate additional heuristics to maintain a balanced perspective.
+[^2] (J) Deliberately ridiculous examples; need to figure out a proper enum grammar.